 - thyrotoxic periodic paralysis

 When you have your blood drawn, you can expect to have a bit of discomfort during the procedure.
-You might also experience minor bleeding or bruising afterward.
+You may also have minor bleeding or bruising afterward.
 In some cases, you may feel light-headed.

-Serious symptoms, such as fainting, infection, excessive bleeding, and inflammation of the vein, are rare.
+Serious symptoms, though rare, can include fainting, infection, excessive bleeding, and inflammation of the vein.